alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 <div class="src-container"><span class="source"><i>source: https://storybookjs.org</i></span></div>
 </div>

-One of the most valuable tools when practicing component-based design is a self-documenting repository that's generic enough for use across multiple projects.
+One of the most valuable tools in component-based design is a self-documenting repository that's generic enough for use across multiple projects.
 DRY, as the cool kids say.

 Since the last few component libraries I've built have been home-rolled, I was curious what the open-source community had to offer for launching one quickly.

-After vetting a few notable candidates, I chose Storybook as my sandbox.
+After vetting a few notable candidates, I chose <a href="https://storybookjs.org" target="_blank">Storybook</a> as my sandbox.

 Why, you ask?
 First, it gives me a sensible layout, presentable look, and showcase of features -- saving hours of work as a result.
 It's also trusted by companies like airbnb, coursera, and Slack, so I know it's battle-tested.

-Although I was disappointed with the lack of customizatable features available on the platform, I was able to get the hang of the "Storybook way" of documenting my components within a few short minutes and ship an online reference within a few hours ✨.
+Although there could be more customizatable features available on the platform -- <examples>, I was able to get the hang of the "Storybook way" of documenting my components within a few short minutes and ship an online reference within a few hours ✨.

 ### Getting Started - Research/POA

 One of the best pieces of advice I've found when crafting a component library comes from Cory House's <a href="https://www.pluralsight.com/courses/react-creating-reusable-components" target="_blank">PluralSight course</a> (paywall).
 In it, he describes the numerous decisions one makes when implementing a component library.

-- SO MANY DECISIONS TO MAKE, EXPLAIN HERE \*
+Some of them include:

+- To which (if any) design system will the component styles/UX adhere?
+- CSS-in-JS or stylesheets?
+- Which build types will be shipped (UMD, AMD, ESModules, etc)?
+- Should the developer be allowed to override styles?

-I chose a Brutalist design systen as my backdrop for three reasons:
+After careful thought for my test project, I chose a Brutalist design systen for three reasons:

 <ol>
 <li>The style essentialy submits full creative license to the designer, and</li>